rmullin7286/Xi-cam-installation-script-Redhat-Debian-linux-/README.md

 -run the script using ./install.sh in the terminal -make sure the script is given permission to execute -script should take care of the install process for you

+NOTE: script currently only works for 64 bit systems